This week, Peter Milmine uses Our Week in Digital to report on the news stories rocking the world of “Big Tech”.

 Unsurprisingly, the firm had support from other large tech organisations.
 These include Wikipedia owners, the Wikimedia Foundation, the non-profit Reporters Committee for Freedom of the Press, and the UK freedom of expression campaign group Article 19.
 Microsoft too added their weight behind Google’s campaign.

 The case has received much interest and had the potential to hold far-reaching consequences regarding the censorship of big tech.
 It could have been viewed as an attempt by Europe to police a US tech giant beyond the EU’s borders.

 Amazon announces privacy updates as its devices expand deeper into our home.

-At a Seattle based event held on Wednesday this week, Amazon unveiled a host of new products alongside a slew of privacy updates for its existing smart devices – much needed after a stream of recent privacy scandals.
+This week, Amazon unveiled a host of new products alongside a slew of privacy updates for its existing smart devices.
+These are much needed after a stream of recent privacy scandals.

 Amazon has streamlined its “wake word” software – the feature that is used to command the personal assistant software, Alexa.
-This update has improved its accuracy by 50% and will also decrease the likelihood that customers will inadvertently record themselves.
-The company will also provide a mute button that electronically disconnects microphones from Echo, and will give users the option to opt-out of recording or delete audio recordings after a certain amount of time.
+This update has improved its accuracy by 50%.
+It will also decrease the likelihood that customers will inadvertently record themselves.
+The company will also provide a mute button that electronically disconnects microphones from Echo.
+They will also give users the option to opt-out of recording or delete audio recordings after a certain amount of time.